🧘 Curs nou de Abheda Yoga

 Amazing this vision of Zamolxe’s medicine more than 2400 years ago!

 6. Marco Merlini, Italian archaeologist (b.
-1953), said regarding the plates from Tărtăria: “The bones as well as the plates are very old.
+1953), said about the plates from Tărtăria: “The bones, like the plates, are very old.
 Now it’s a certainty.
 It is our turn to think that writing began in Europe 2000 years before The Sumerian writing.
-In Romania, we have a huge treasure, but it does not belong only to Romania, but to the whole of Europe.”
+In Romania we have a huge treasure, but it does not belong only to Romania, but to the whole of Europe.”

 <>